kargnas/laravel-ai-translator/README.md

 # Laravel AI Translator

-Automatically translate your Laravel language files into multiple languages using AI with a single command!
+Automatically translate your Laravel language files into multiple languages from English using AI with a single command!

 ## Overview